hughobrien/zfs-remote-mirror/README.md

 Users
 -----
 The hash/pound/[octothorpe](https://en.wiktionary.org/wiki/octothorpe) symbol (*#*) at the start of a prompt indicates *root* permissions.
 When I use it in-line as below it's a comment that you should read but not type in.
 Some config files will treat it as a comment, others, like SSH, will treat it as an error.
+Terms in angle brackets (<like this>) refer to keys you should press, e.g [<enter>](https://en.wikipedia.org/wiki/Enter_key).

 	# adduser

-	Username: hugh # you can use your own name if you want Full name: <enter>
-	Uid (Leave empty for default): <enter>
+	Username: hugh # you can use your own name if you want Full name: <enter> # this is only useful on multi-(human)user systems Uid (Leave empty for default): <enter>
 	Login group [hugh]: <enter>
 	Login group is hugh.
 Invite hugh into other groups? []: wheel # this grants su access Login class [default]: <enter>
-	Shell (sh csh tcsh nologin) [sh]: tcsh
-	Home directory [/home/hugh]: <enter>
+	Shell (sh csh tcsh nologin) [sh]: tcsh # unless you know better Home directory [/home/hugh]: <enter>
 	Home directory permissions (Leave empty for default): <enter>
 	Use password-based authentication? [yes]: <enter>